Interpreting the EU’s Toolbox Episode 7: The EU’s Sanctions Framework

 During this session, experts from the European Commission’s Directorate-General for Financial Services and Capital Markets will provide an overview of the EU’s sanctions framework, including the most recent updates on relevant sanctions listings.
 Experts from the EU Sanctions Helpdesk will also present the services of the Helpdesk and share practical advice and tips on compliance for businesses.

 *In the past few years, the EU has been revamping its regulatory toolbox in order to better address economic, geopolitical, technological and climate challenges.
 This expanding toolbox includes instruments aimed at combatting economic distortions and creating a level-playing field in the Single Market, ensuring reciprocity with third countries in areas like procurement and combatting coercive actions initiated by those countries, fostering sustainable processes and preventing carbon leakage among industry players.
-As a number of these regulations will impact the China operations of European companies, the European Chamber, together with the EU Delegation to China, brings to you the Interpreting the EU’s Toolbox Series, where experts provide an overview of the instruments that are being rolled out.
+As a number of these regulations will impact the China operations of European companies, the EU SME Centre and the European Chamber, together with the EU Delegation to China, brings to you the Interpreting the EU’s Toolbox Series, where experts provide an overview of the instruments that are being rolled out.

-Agenda (CST)
+Agenda

 15:30–15:40